andrewcoughtrie/lfric_core/README.md

 Welcome to LFRic Core!

-LFRic Core provides the underlying infrastructure for the Momentum:tm: Atmosphere model and associated applications.
+LFRic Core provides the underlying infrastructure for the Momentum :tm: Atmosphere model and associated applications.

 |           |                                                                                                                                                             |
 |-----------|-------------------------------------------------------------------------------------------------------------------------------------------------------------|